 - possibly with territorial behavior

-Chinchillas should be kept by adults because they do not like being held and petted and are active during twilight and at night.
+Chinchillas should be kept by adults as they do not like to be handled and petted and are active at dusk as well as at night.

-- Sexual maturity : females after 4-6 months, males after 4-6 months
+- Sexual maturity : females at 4-6 months, males at 4-6 months

 - Birth weight: 50-70 g,

-To avoid uncontrolled reproduction, we recommend that you castrate the bear.
-An early castration makes it possible to keep a couple from the beginning.
-Young animals display social behavior more easily than adult animals.
+To avoid uncontrolled reproduction, we recommend neutering the bear.
+Early neutering makes it possible to keep a couple from the start.
+Young animals exhibit social behavior more easily than adult animals.

 The cycle length is 4-5 weeks.
 At the end of the cycle, the females are fertile for up to 48 hours.

-Gender differences: with the male, the distance between the genital opening and the anus is greater than with the female.
+Sex differences: in the male the distance between the sex opening and the anus is greater than in the female.

-foli-herbivore: Multiple green plants supplemented with carrots and vegetables.
-Give plenty of good quality hay every day as well as fresh drinking water.
-Give branches to gnaw.
+foli-herbivore: Variety of green plants supplemented with carrots and vegetables.
+Give plenty of good quality hay as well as fresh drinking water every day.
+Provide branches to gnaw on.

-Hay from nature conservation meadows and FreshGras Hay are characterized by a multitude of green plants and herbs (biodiversity).
-The long, handsome period stems ensure optimum tooth wear.
+Hay from nature-protected meadows and FreshGras Hay is characterized by a multitude of green plants and herbs (biodiversity).
+The long, handsome stems ensure optimal tooth wear.